CSC207-UofT/course-project-bug-producer-1/README.md

 -class `customer` could generate order and make wish list.It collabrates with order and admin.

 -class `order` contains item-list, date of order,customer name.It collabrates with item,inventory,customer and admin.

+## Requirements software

+To use the function of sending email, JavaMail version 1.6.0 and jaf1.1.1 should be installed.
+The activation.jar and javax.mail.jar needed to be put in the lib of the project.
+The email used to send emails must have the access permission for low-security applications and must be authenticated (recommend Gmail).
+It also requires to enable the POP/IMAP function.
+JDK version 1.7 or later is required.